 - Keep a good record of any drug allergies and ensure inform your doctor.

-- Carry two in date adrenaline pens at all times.
+- Always carry two in date adrenaline pens.
 Make sure those close to you know how to use them.

 The Immunology of Anaphylaxis